Please log in to give feedback.

 - That is why the family unit should always be considered as sacrosanct with full and unencumbered parental rights.
 It is the nucleus of civilization and the primary building block of civil society.

-- Once the lessons are learned and internalized they open the path to an empathic life – the ability to make better decisions and better life choices by expanding our awareness beyond the needs of the self and self-gratification, which exposes the poison of the "greed is good" philosophy and culture.
+- Once the lessons are learned and internalized they open the path to an empathic life – the ability to make better decisions and better life choices by expanding our awareness beyond the needs of the self and self-gratification, which exposes the poison of the "greed is good/selfishness is a virtue" philosophy and culture.

 - The empathic life is the pathway to true, lasting happiness and to a sense of peace at the deepest levels of the human psyche we call the soul.